dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 * ...

 ???
-we're a new era now boys and girls
+* we're a new era now boys and girls
+* css is faster than js for animations